There are over 30 major web design companies in Singapore, and hundreds of lesser-known agencies run by freelance web designers.

 • Remove spam comments from your pages.

-• Check the loading speed and remove anything that is reducing it.
+• Check the loading speed and remove anything that is slowing it down.

 • Search for 404 errors and fix them.